(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "YOU AND YOUR OLD NEWSPAPER; WHY DON'T / YOU PAY SOME ATTENTION TO ME ONCE IN AWHILE" scolds a woman with 7 children near her, unused Tichnor chrome postcard, a few tiny spots on the back from the printing process, good edges. $1.50 cn

-See also Communications topical covers.
+See also our Communications topical covers.
 Shown is an 1890 envelope from the Smith Premier Typewriter Company.

 FREQUENTLY ASKED QUESTIONS